-Mr. Tim Ashe, Jr. (M.A. in Spanish Teaching and Bilingual/ESL Education) is currently a Spanish PhD graduate student in Spanish Linguistics at Arizona State University in Tempe, Arizona.
-He has over 10 years of experience teaching adult and adolescent students of all ages in both Spanish and English and specializes in Applied Linguistics research.
-His research interests include Bilingual Education, Heritage Language Research, Intercultural Competence, Transcultural Competence, Technology in Language Education, Sociolinguistics, Study Abroad Immersion Programs as a tool for learning language and Bilingualism.
+Mr. Tim Ashe, Jr. (Ph.D in Spanish Applied Linguistics) is currently an Assistant Professor of Spanish and English Linguistics at the University of Louisville in Louisville Kentucky.
+He is also an Adjunct Instructor in Spanish at ASUPrep.
+He is also a consultant and manager for the Madrid Spanish Institute based out of Madrid, Spain.
+He has over 12 years of experience teaching adult and adolescent students of all ages in both Spanish and English and specializes in Applied Linguistics research.
+His research interests include Bilingual Education, Heritage Language Research, Intercultural Competence and Sensitivity, Transcultural Competence, Technology in Language Education and Computer Assisted Language Learning, Pragmatics, Spanish for Specific Purposes, Study Abroad Immersion Programs as a tool for learning language and Bilingualism.

 M.A. in Spanish and World Language Teaching – DePaul (Chicago) University (2016)

 M.A. in English as a Second Language (ESL) and Bilingual/Bicultural Education - DePaul (Chicago) University (2016)